mohanakrishna-arepalli/customer_review_summarizer/README.md

     -   Utilizes an LSTM model to identify and filter out potentially fake reviews, ensuring that only genuine feedback is sent to Gemini API.
 -   **AI-Powered Suggestions:**
     -   Service providers can generate suggestions for product improvement.
--   **Dynamic Content:** The interface adapts based on the user's role.
 -   **Backend:** Node.js server with Express.js for API endpoints and server-side processing.
 -   **Frontend:** HTML, CSS, and JavaScript for the user interface.